-To protect Dashlane users from rogue websites that would attempt to use clickjacking tactics or other JavaScript-based attacks to extract data from the Dashlane application, we have made sure none of the webpage-based interactions involving The popups used to trigger form-filling on a webpage use various browser security APIs to prevent control from the JavaScript of the visited page.
+To protect Dashlane users from rogue websites that would attempt to use clickjacking tactics or other JavaScript-based attacks to extract data from the Dashlane application, we have made sure none of the webpage-based interactions involving user data unrelated to this website use JavaScript.

+The popups used to trigger form-filling on a webpage use various browser security APIs to prevent control from the JavaScript of the visited page.
 As a result, a rogue website cannot trigger a click that would cause Dashlane to believe that the user has actually clicked, and therefore, cannot extract information unless the user explicitly clicks in the field.